 [Section 182 inserted by No. 42 of 2004 s.
 130.]

-183. Information exchange between parties
+183. Information exchange by parties

 (1) When, and at times prescribed by the DRD Rules after, an application is made for a determination of a dispute by an arbitrator, each party to the dispute must provide to the other party and to the Director, in accordance with the DRD Rules, such documents, material and information as the DRD Rules require.